How does the Academy know if children need extra help and what should parents do if they think their child may have special educational needs?

 The Academy's banding and setting structure ensures any student who requires additional support receives this through normal timetabled provision.
 In addition to this there is a team of TAs who provide individual or small group support to students.

-All classroom teachers are expected to differentiate their work to ensure that individual students' needs are met and that all students achieve their academic potential.
+All classroom teachers are expected to use adaptive teaching to ensure that individual students' needs are met and that all students achieve their academic potential.

 The Academy's behaviour policy is explicit in terms of systems and support in place.
 See 'Behaviour Policy' on our website.

-Student views are gathered regularly through questionnaires and the school council.
+Student views are gathered regularly through student voice, questionnaires and the school council.

 Additional support is provided from the TAs with both emotional and behavioural support.

-SEN is reported to the Governors on a regular basis and is a standing item on the agenda.
-The Governor with specific responsibility with SEN meets with the SENCo on a regular basis.
+SEND is reported to the Governors on a regular basis and is a standing item on the agenda.
+The Governor with specific responsibility with SEND meets with the SENDCo on a regular basis.

 What mechanisms are in place for supporting students' overall wellbeing?

-The Academy's pastoral system is organised into three houses.
-Each house has a Head of House and a team of House Tutors.
+The Academy's pastoral system is organised into Year groups.
+Year 7 & Year 8 Head of Year is Mrs Smith and pastoral support is Miss Eden.
+Year 9 & Year 10 Head of Year Miss Wright and pastoral support is Mrs Treasure.
+Year 11 Head of Year Is Mr Ruck and pastoral support is Miss Brooks.
 The pastoral team holds regular meetings where individual students are discussed, appropriate strategies implemented and outcomes are assessed regularly.

-The Academy has a first aid room on site which is staffed by a trained medical health assistant.
+The Academy has a first aid room on site which is staffed on rotation by a trained First aider.
 All medicines are kept securely locked in the first aid room.

 The Academy has a number of support systems in place for addressing behaviour concerns, including Daily Report, Pastoral Support Programmes and outside specialist teachers in behaviour management.

 The Academy employs a full-time EWO (Education Welfare Officer) who supports students who have issues with their attendance.
-Good attendance and punctuality are recognised and celebrated in House assemblies.
+Good attendance and punctuality are recognised and celebrated in Year group assemblies.

-Students' views are gathered regularly through student questionnaires and through House Council meetings.
+Students' views are gathered regularly through student questionnaires and through student voice.

 How will parents know how their child is doing?